plaartz/capitol-gains/SETUP.md

 Note: If this is the first time setup, this will take a few minutes.

 ## Step 3 - Permissons
-You will need a *.env* file to be able to access the project, as we have a password for the database.
+You will need a *.env* file to be able to access the project.

 Contact your local Capitol Gains Team Member for more info.